DONICH LAW IN THE MEDIA

 The Firm worked extensively with the Toronto Police Guns and Gangs Unit and Guns and Gangs Crown Prosecution.
 In its R. v.
 T.M. , over a period of several weeks, the Firm secured Judicial Interim Release for an Accessory to Murder two days before Christmas.
 The incident has been subject to significant media coverage on Global News.

-The Firm has handled a number of high profile Financial, Impaired Driving, Sexual and Violent crimes, in its R. v.
+After a year of litigation, the Firm secured a withdrawal of Assault with a Weapon against a provincial healthcare employee charged with trowing an over-baked pizza at her boyfriend, causing lacerations to the head it its R. v.
+W.V. .
+In the Firm’s R. v.
 R.W. , it defended the accused charged with cracking the complainant’s skull with a hammer in a Tim Horton’s Washroom.
 In its R. v.
 A.Y. , the firm secured a full withdrawal of Assault Causing Bodily Harm strictly on the basis of an evidentiary technicality.
 In its R. v.
 A.K. , the Firm secured a full withdrawal for Possession of a Firearm in Downtown Toronto.
 Recently, in its R. v.
 R.R. , the accused was found in his car with over 3 Grams of Cocaine, the Firm successfully resolved the proceeding without a Criminal Record.

 The Firm provided expert legal advice regarding a police blood warrants.
 A suspect was required to attend a sophisticated police Blood Lab to provide a sample of his blood for analysis at the Centre of Forensic Sciences.